20 Other Ways to Say “First Come First Serve” (with Examples)

 Attention job seekers!
 We’ve just opened applications for our summer internship program.
 This is a time-sensitive opportunity – we’ll be reviewing applications as they come in and closing the process once we’ve filled all positions.
 Don’t wait to apply!

-See also 20 Other Ways to Say "Have a Great Weekend" (With Examples)
+See also 20 Other Ways to Say "Please Let Me Know What You Think" (With Examples)

 13. Grab It Before It’s Gone